IBM/OpenWhisk-on-Kubernetes/README.md

 Nginx and the OpenWhisk configuration image.

-To build these images, there is a helper script to build the required dependencies and build the docker images itself.
-For example, the wsk cli is built locally and then coppied into these images.
+To build these images, there is a helper script to build the required dependencies and build the Docker images itself.
+For example, the wsk cli is built locally and then copied into these images.

-The script takes in 2 arguments:
+The script takes 2 arguments:
 1. (Required) The first argument is the Docker account to push the built images to.
 For Nginx, it will tag the image as `account_name/whisk_nginx:latest` and the OpenWhisk configuration image will be tagged `account_name/whisk_config:dev`.